Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 A driver can't, in principle, use more than one RAM segment.
 If a driver needs more memory, additional RAM segments should be allocated by the driver installer tool, which can then pass the allocated segment numbers to the driver as initialization data.
 Note that only the segment containing the driver header is known to (and managed by) the kernel, so it's the installer tool's responsibility to free any extra segments after the driver is shut down.

-This operation can return two errors: `.IDRVR` if the driver doesn't have the `NEXTORv3_DRIVER` signature at the expected address, and `.INITE` if the driver's initialization routine reports an error.
-In both cases the driver won't have been registered and thus its RAM segment should be freed.
+This operation can return three errors: `.IDRVR` if the driver doesn't have the `NEXTORv3_DRIVER` signature at the expected address, or if a driver with the same slot and segment number is registered already; `.INITE` if the driver's initialization routine reports an error; and `.NORAM` if there isn't enough free memory in the kernel to register one more driver.
+In all these cases the driver won't have been registered and thus its RAM segment should be freed.

 #### 3.15.2.
 Shutting down a driver loaded in RAM